-Restructuring charges of \$0.6 million during the three months ended June 30, 2016 primarily relate to our restructuring activities related to the acquisition of AccelOps.
+Restructuring charges of \$2.3 million during the three months ended September 30, 2016 primarily relate to our restructuring activities to improve operating efficiencies due to the acquisition of AccelOps and certain other activities.
+Restructuring charges of \$5.9 million during the three months ended September 30, 2015 primarily relate to the restructuring activities in connection with the Meru acquisition to reduce our cost structure and improve operational efficiencies.
+The restructuring activities included reduction of workforce primarily and consolidation of excess facilities.
 See Note 9 to the condensed consolidated financial statements for additional details, including types of expenses incurred and the timing of future expenses and cash payments.
-See also the